midwestcoder2020/DFS-Instagram-Parser/README.md

 ## Installation

 No installation needed.
 Simply run exe to use.
+NOTE* Built on Windwows 10 64 bit system.

 ## Usage